The Code Switch Guide To Halloween

 Let's start with some terminology: Halloween is all about the fantastical world of horror.
 Scary costumes, eerie noises, creepy decorations, cursed images.
 But ... "spooky"?
 It's a term some people use around this time of year without much thought.
 But in the era after World War II, it also became a slur for black people.
 An Ask Code Switch reader wrote in 2017 to ask us about the appropriate use of "spook" and "spooky," so we dove into its history and offered some guidance:

 "Be thoughtful about the fact that [spook] now might have the connotation of referring to a black person in a disparaging way," sociolinguist Renee Blake told us.
 "If someone says, 'Did you get spooked?' and there are no black people there, then, OK, you mean 'Did you get scared or frightened?'
-That's fine, I get it."
+That's fine — I get it."
 In other words, be conscious of your surroundings.

-Of course when it comes to Halloween, language is just the beginning.
+Of course, when it comes to Halloween, language is just the beginning.

 We have a joke here at Code Switch that Halloween is like blackface Christmas.
 And every year, there's at least one headline with the story of one very tasteless costume.
-These scandals cycle back around again and again, and again.
+These scandals cycle back around again and again and again.

 When it comes to this topic, we've been there before — with a whole podcast episode about it.
-As our very own Gene Demby put it, in response to the infamous Megyn Kelly statement that she didn't understand why blackface on Halloween is a problem: "Maybe these annual conversations should be less about whether black face is bad, but why so many of us have so much historical illiteracy about it's badness."
+As our very own Gene Demby put it, in response to the infamous Megyn Kelly statement that she didn't understand why blackface on Halloween is a problem: "Maybe these annual conversations should be less about whether blackface is bad, but why so many of us have so much historical illiteracy about its badness."

-Sure, no one ever *really* intends to offend others with their rendition of a famous black character or icon, (do they?) but intent shouldn't be at the forefront of our examination (nor should it take precedent in the apology that follows).
+Sure, no one ever *really* intends to offend others with their rendition of a famous black character or icon (do they?), but intent shouldn't be at the forefront of our examination (nor should it take precedent in the apology that follows).

-Moving on from shoe polish, here are some more costume ideas that fit into our Do's and Don'ts.
+Moving on from shoe polish, here are some more costume ideas that fit into our do's and don'ts.

-First, under the Dos:
+First, under the do's:

 Go for one of the classics: pirate, astronaut, ghost, cheerleader.
 You know the drill.
-Or, spice it up with some pop culture creativity: harness physiological terror by dressing up as a Tethered from Us, an alien at Area 51, or if you're looking for a group costume, 30-50 feral hogs.
+Or spice it up with some pop culture creativity: Harness physiological terror by dressing up as a Tethered from Us, an alien at Area 51 or, if you're looking for a group costume, 30 to 50 feral hogs.

 Race